-Chris and his team advise and represent clients in a wide range of civil disputes.
+Chris advises and represent clients in a wide range of civil disputes.
 Chris is a capable and well-organised trial lawyer, and has considerable experience in pursuing remedies through the District and High Courts, and in the Court of Appeal.
 Chris is equally adept in alternative dispute resolution forums such as mediations and judicial settlement conferences, which often provide a good opportunity to avoid the risks associated with trial.

 Civil litigation is a generic term covering disputes in which a party seeks redress in the form of monetary damages or court orders requiring steps to be taken or not taken.
 These disputes arise between a variety of legal entities, including individuals, companies, local authorities and government departments.